acb20031/acb20031/README.md

-- Interested in data science and projects within that realm
+- Interested in mathematical finance and data analysis
 - Looking to collaborate on projects
 - 📫 How to reach me: